RunestoneInteractive/HomePage/pages/faq.rst

 How do I update my course to get the latest bug fixes?
 ------------------------------------------------------

-You do not need to do anything.
+Nothing.
 Bug fixes are automatically updated weekly.

 I was just experimenting and I want to delete my course